Feature image that reads "How to Run a Successful Nonprofit Awareness Campaign"

 This post from Color of Change is an example of effective calls to action for nonprofit awareness campaigns.

-In a large, bold font, Color of Change calls on its supporters to start a petition to improve Black lives in their own communities.
+In large, bold font, Color of Change calls on its supporters to start a petition to improve Black lives in their own communities.
 They don’t stop at “Start a Petition,” either.
 By telling supporters to “Start a Petition & Amplify Your Cause,” this post assures supporters that their action will have a clear and powerful impact on Color of Change’s mission.

 Don’t be afraid to branch out

-Social awareness campaigns are often the perfect times to get creative with your strategy.
+Social awareness campaigns are often the perfect time to get creative with your strategy.
 Don’t feel boxed in by your typical communication channels or your traditional marketing approaches.
 Some of the best nonprofit awareness campaigns are the ones that take their audience by surprise.

 Consider branching out with your strategy by incorporating: